mbress/magic-animation-js/README.md

 To use the Magic Slide Js plugin for your Website there are some requirements necessary.

     *Bind JQuery in your Website
-    *Bind Magic Slide Js after JQuery in your Website *Include the stylesheet Animate.css into your Website *Define ".invis" class anywhere (opacity = 0)
+    *Bind Magic Animation Js after JQuery in your Website *Include the stylesheet Animate.css into your Website *Define ".invis" class anywhere (opacity = 0)